BrianHenryIE/GwtFbPlus/README.md

 # ie.sortons.GwtFb+

-This is a collection of widgets, overlays, gson classes and a servlet for building Facebook Canvas apps with Google Web Toolkit on Google App Engine.
+This is a collection of widgets, overlays, Gson classes and a servlet for building Facebook Canvas apps with Google Web Toolkit on Google App Engine.
-The original GwtFB library, that has been subsumed, has its home with [olams](https://github.com/olams/GwtFB), and there are more GWT Facebook libraries on GitHub by [denormans](https://github.com/denormans/FacebookGWT), [handstandtech](https://github.com/handstandtech/Facebook-API) and [adrianmigraso](https://github.com/adrianmigraso/Facebook-ConnectJS-GWT-Port).
+The original GwtFB library, which has been subsumed, has its home with [olams](https://github.com/olams/GwtFB), and there are more GWT Facebook libraries on GitHub by [denormans](https://github.com/denormans/FacebookGWT), [handstandtech](https://github.com/handstandtech/Facebook-API) and [adrianmigraso](https://github.com/adrianmigraso/Facebook-ConnectJS-GWT-Port).

 Applications made with this library include [Sortons Events](http://apps.facebook.com/sortonsevents/) ([source](https://github.com/BrianHenryIE/Friends--Events)) and [UCD Events](http://apps.facebook.com/ucdevents/) ([source](https://github.com/BrianHenryIE/UCD-Events)).

-Feedback on my code would be appreciated.
-My email address is brian.henry@sortons.ie

-The most important page to read on the Facebook SDK, which you need to understand to use this library is [Using the Graph API](https://developers.facebook.com/docs/graph-api/using-graph-api/v2.4).
+The most important page to read on the Facebook SDK, which you need to understand to use this library is [Using the Graph API](https://developers.facebook.com/docs/graph-api/using-graph-api/).

 ## Quickstart
 I assume you're using Maven and you're comforatble with Git – i.e. you have both installed.
-Open a command prompt/terminal window, change directory (cd) to the folder you'd like the codes stored in (Sites/Workspace/etc.) and type:
+Open a Terminal, change directory (cd) to the folder you'd like the code stored in (Sites/Workspace/etc.) and type:

     git clone https://github.com/BrianHenryIE/GwtFbPlus.git
 Change to the directory created and install the library into your local Maven repository using: